-Disclaimer: I am not affiliated with any brand or company mentioned in the in this post.
+Disclaimer: I am not affiliated with any brand or company mentioned in this post.
 Any external links provided are to allow my readers the option to read further into places/services I experienced on this adventure, should they choose.

 Oh Ireland, you sure made us fall in love with you!
 The idea first struck us to plan a visit in late 2015.
 It began as wishful thinking, but gradually morphed into concrete plans the more Chris and I mentioned the idea.

 I had never planned a trip overseas on my own and Chris had barely left the state, let alone the country.

 I scoured tour companies in my spare time – searching for the perfect one for us!
 It was overwhelming at first because we had no solid idea of which places we wanted to visit.
 Finally, we settled on a self-drive tour around Ireland and Northern Ireland.

 (Bonus: We got Kooks tickets in Chicago for the tail end of our trip, so got to make an extra pit stop on the way home!
 Read about the most recent time we saw them there and visited the windy city. )

 Sometimes planning a trip of these proportions requires assistance from someone who better knows what they are doing.
 Our help came in the form of Love Irish Tours.